Continuing Education Activity

 - Review the etiology of idiopathic pulmonary hemosiderosis.

 - Describe the most common presentation of idiopathic pulmonary hemosiderosis.

 - Explain the treatment options available for idiopathic pulmonary hemosiderosis.

-- Summarize the interprofessional team on the most critical management options available to care for a patient with idiopathic pulmonary hemosiderosis.
+- Summarize the importance of coordination and communication amongst the interprofessional team to enhance the care of patients with idiopathic pulmonary hemosiderosis.

 Pulmonary hemosiderosis is typically grouped into three categories based on disease characteristics.

 Group 1 pulmonary hemosiderosis is defined by pulmonary hemorrhage associated with circulating anti-glomerular basement membrane (anti-GBM) antibodies.
 Anti-GBM diseases are small vessel vasculitis affecting the capillary system, where there is immunoglobulin and complement deposition along basement membranes of primarily the lungs and the kidneys such as in Goodpasture syndrome.
 A majority of these patients will develop glomerular crescent formation with rapidly progressive glomerulonephritis; however, on average, 40%-60% of patients with anti-GBM diseases will develop an alveolar hemorrhage.
 Diffuse alveolar hemorrhage presents clinically in these patients, and a diagnostic broncho-alveolar lavage may demonstrate hemosiderin-laden macrophages.
 Unlike idiopathic pulmonary hemosiderosis, group 1 pulmonary hemosiderosis is stratified based on kidney biopsy, showing linear deposits of IgG under direct immunofluorescence.
 Lung biopsy samples are not used in the diagnosis of anti-GBM disease and would likely have no specific information.